RZChess/Chess-Puzzle-Randomizer/README.md

 Additionally, you can use the customize puzzle set option below this will allow you to randomly choose a specified number of puzzles from each of your puzzle sets found in the Puzzle Sets tab combined with any links you want to add to the randomize

 ## Preset Puzzles
 This allows you to play through 12 preset puzzles from a couple of my games.
-You can hit the refresh to start over and add puzzles to the preset if you want more of them
+You can hit the refresh to start over and add puzzles to the preset if you want more of them in the settings and every time you create a puzzle.
+You can also remove puzzles from the presets if you don't like some of them.
+There is also an optional setting to ask for approval, which will ask if you want to keep or delete the preset puzzles when you play them for the first time.

 ## Create Puzzle
 To create a puzzle out of a Chess.com game you first need the PGN.
 This can be found by going into the game you want to analyze and clicking on the share option in the bottom left.
 There you should find the option to copy PGN.
 It's important to remember if you were playing as white or black.
 When inserting the PGN, after this app simplifies it for you there will be two options: Automatic and Manual both will ask if you are playing as white or black.